fengertao/SudokuMaster/README.md

 mysql> CREATE USER 'dev'@'%' IDENTIFIED BY 'MySQL666';
 mysql> GRANT ALL PRIVILEGES ON sudokumaster.* TO 'dev'@'%' WITH GRANT OPTION;
 # and create user for production env, which is in application-prod
+mysql> CREATE USER 'sudokumaster'@'%' IDENTIFIED BY 'MySQL666';
+mysql> GRANT ALL PRIVILEGES ON sudokumaster.* TO 'sudokumaster'@'%' WITH GRANT OPTION;
 mysql> FLUSH PRIVILEGES;
 mysql> SELECT user,authentication_string,plugin,host FROM mysql.user;
 mysql> exit